mitric-lab/python_for_chemists/README.md

 # Programmierkurs für Chemiker

-Repository für die Bachelor-Veranstaltung "Programmierkurs für Chemiker" im Sommersemester 2024.

-**SHOULD NOT BE PUBLIC!**
+Repository for the bachelor course "Programmierkurs für Chemiker" in summer term 2024 at the University of Würzburg.